yike5460/awesome-notes/examples/txt2txt/webCrawler/README.md

 # Background
 Designing a distributed web crawler system, especially one powered by a Large Language Model (LLM) capable of crawling billions of web pages, involves a comprehensive understanding of the core components, interactive workflow, performance optimization strategies, and the selection of appropriate frameworks and languages.
 This endeavor aims to create a system that is scalable, efficient, and capable of handling the vastness and dynamism of the web.

+The integration of Knowledge Graphs (KGs) with Large Language Models (LLMs) represents a significant advancement in the design of distributed web crawler systems.
+This combination aims to create a system that is not only scalable and efficient but also capable of delivering more accurate, contextually relevant, and reliable search results.
+By leveraging the structured representation of KGs and the generative capabilities of LLMs, this enhanced system addresses the vastness and dynamism of the web with improved precision.

 ## Core Components
 The core components of a distributed web crawler system include the following:
 - Seed URL Detector: Initiates the crawl by selecting starting URLs based on specific criteria or inputs.